Trump Confidante Hope Hicks To Cooperate With Investigation

 Hicks could also provide further spoken testimony before the committee, supplementing statements she made in response to congressional questioning before the Intelligence Committee previously.
 At that time, the Democrats had not yet secured the majority at midterms, and she declined to answer some of the questions posed by them behind closed doors in committee.

-Hicks testimony could prove unique, as she is one of few Trump associates cooperating with the investigation who have been working with the president for a long period of time, beginning well before Trump won the presidency.
-She was in fact one of then-candidate Trump’s first hires and her time with him includes not only the campaign, but also the transition to the White House as well as a period of time serving formally in the administration.
+Hicks’ testimony could prove unique, as she is one of few Trump associates cooperating with the investigation who have been working with the president for a long period of time, beginning well before Trump won the presidency.
+She was, in fact, one of then-candidate Trump’s first hires and her time with him includes not only the campaign but also the transition to the White House as well as a period of time serving formally in the administration.

 In a similar vein, former Trump advisor Steve Bannon has also reportedly provided thousands of pages of documents to the committee.